frconor-ebook/meditations/_posts/2025-09-26-the-canonization-of-st-josemaria-escriva.md

 We could try and have the same conviction in our life, in our family, our mission, what God has called us to do, living out our spirit in a very concrete way.

-Blessed Álvaro on another occasion said, "Be convinced of the importance of exercising your personal freedom, which brings with it a corresponding personal responsibility to get involved in national and international bodies, which can be a platform for promoting Christian values regarding the family, education, the defense of human life, and many other issues which have to be approached in accordance with the Church\'s teaching.
+Blessed Álvaro on another occasion said, "Be convinced of the importance of exercising your personal freedom, which brings with it a corresponding personal responsibility to get involved in national and international bodies, which can be a platform for promoting Christian values regarding the family, education, the defense of human life, and many other issues which have to be approached in accordance with the Church's teaching.
 If your work has anything to do with media, just imagine the apostolic impact it will have if, as it performs its informative and cultural roles, it also bears the stamp of your unity of life."

 St. Josemaría has opened up for us horizons of apostolate, and great challenges to face the environment in which we live, which sometimes might mean clashing with our environment, but yet making a difference, changing culture.

-We\'re told in *The Forge, "*The Lord wants his children, those of us who have received the gift of faith, to proclaim the original optimistic view of creation, the love for the world which is at the heart of the Christian message.---So there should always be enthusiasm in your professional work, and in your effort to build up the earthly city" (J. Escrivá, *The Forge*, Point 703).
+We're told in *The Forge, "*The Lord wants his children, those of us who have received the gift of faith, to proclaim the original optimistic view of creation, the love for the world which is at the heart of the Christian message.---So there should always be enthusiasm in your professional work, and in your effort to build up the earthly city" (J. Escrivá, *The Forge*, Point 703).

-We\'re very much involved in building up the earthly city, this part of the earthly city that God has entrusted to each one of us.
+We're very much involved in building up the earthly city, this part of the earthly city that God has entrusted to each one of us.

 "You are an ordinary citizen," he says in *The Forge*.
 "It is precisely because of that secularity of yours, which is the same as, and neither more nor less than, that of your colleagues, that you have to be sufficiently brave---which may sometimes mean being very brave---to make your faith felt.
 They should see your good works and the motives that drive you to do them" (*Ibid*., Point 723).